-USS AUBREY FITCH was the 26th OLIVER HAZARD PERRY - class guided missile frigate and the eleventh ship in that class built by Bath Iron Works in Maine.
-The frigate was homeported in Mayport, FL.
+USS AUBREY FITCH was the 26th OLIVER HAZARD PERRY - class guided missile frigate and the first ship in the Navy to bear the name.
+The frigate was last homeported in Mayport, FL.
 Decommissioned on December 12, 1997, and stricken from the Navy list on May 3, 1999, the ship spent the following years laid up at the Naval Inactive Ship Maintenance Facility (NISMF) in Philadelphia, PA, awaiting its final disposal.
 AUBREY FITCH was sold for scrapping to Metro Machine Corp., Philadelphia, PA. on March 11, 2004.
 Scrapping was completed in May 2005.

 This section contains the names of sailors who served aboard USS AUBREY FITCH.
 It is no official listing but contains the names of sailors who submitted their information.

 The blue colors suggest the sky and the sea in allusion to naval aviation.
 The stars refer to the highest rank achieved by Admiral Aubrey Fitch.
 The gold area in base refers to a phase of the battle of the Coral Sea in which Admiral Fitch was the first American Air Admiral to engage the Japanese in the first decisive naval battle in the history to be fought entirely by aircraft, without a shot being exchanged by surface ships.
 This action was decisive in that it hatted the enemy's southern conquest; therefore it is symbolized by a weapon of ancient times which was strewn on the ground to halt the advance of cavalry.
 The symbol also refers to the other events in the Admiral's distinguished career.
 He once commanded the USS LANGLEY, the first American aircraft carrier and when the Japanese struck Pearl Harbor he took Carrier Division One from the West Coast of the United States and penetrated deep into enemy waters.